Pain-Free Cost Cutting

 - Identify how you are spending your money now.

-- Evaluate your current spending and set goals that consider your long term financial objectives.
+- After evaluating your current spending, set goals that consider your long term financial objectives.

 - Track your spending to make sure it stays on budget.
 Software will really make the job a lot easier.